www.LinuxHowtos.org

 - -unfilled

-- Do not fill; display a block of text as typed, using line breaks as specified by the user.
+- Do not fill; break lines where their input lines are broken.
 This can produce overlong lines without warning messages.

 - -filled